devrahulbanjara/MLOps/Git and Github/README.md

   ```
   Saves changes to the local repository with a descriptive message.

 - **Ignore files**: Create a `.gitignore` file and list filenames or patterns to exclude from tracking.
+Useful when you have stored passwords or some confidential keys in your repository.

 - **View commit history**:
   - Concise history:
     ```bash
     git log --oneline
     ```